Water Transport Solutions

 Rhône Canal Modernization, Sète, FR | 2012

-The Rhône to Sète Canal spans 65 km, connecting the port of Sète to the Rhône with a small Rhône at the Saint Gilles lock, currently allowing for the traffic of 1,000-tonne boats.
-Significant modernization work on the canal began in September 2010.
-The main objectives of this extensive project undertaken by "Voies Navigables de France" are to improve the canal's characteristics to develop inland waterway transport between the port of Sète and the Rhône-Saône waterway axis.
-These works, which will continue until 2018, are being carried out in partnership with the Languedoc-Roussillon region for an investment of €100 million.
+The Canal du Rhône à Sète is 65 km long, linking the port of Sète to the Rhône on a large Template via the Petit Rhône at the Saint Gilles lock, and can currently handle 1,000-ton boats.
+Major modernization work began on the canal in September 2010.
+The main objectives of this vast project undertaken by “Voies Navigables de France” are to improve the canal's characteristics in order to develop river transport between the port of Sète and the Rhône-Saône river axis.

 Download the full case study

-Sète, France.
-Typical section of the crossing zone (temporarily)
+Typical cross-section of the crossing area

-The presence of an indurated horizon (limestone and marl) at a shallow depth (about -8 m NGF) directed the choice of the bank support type towards a combined wall solution.
-The support curtain is made from steel tubes and 3 intermediate PU 10R steel sheet piles.
-The tubes constitute the main elements of the mixed wall; they take the horizontal forces corresponding to the earth pressure and hydrostatic pressure as well as the vertical loads of the structures.
-The intermediate sheet piles transmit the horizontal forces to the tubes.
+The retaining wall is made of steel tubes and 3 intermediate PU 10R steel sheet piles.
+The tubes are the main elements of the combined curtain, absorbing the horizontal forces corresponding to earth pressure and hydrostatic pressure, as well as the vertical loads of the structures.

-Sète, France.
-General plan view (temporarily)
+General plan view